Workforce of Today and Tomorrow: The Economics of Tennessee’s Child Care Crisis

 The Tennessee Child Care Task Force, though, will be releasing recommendations at the end of 2022 with guidance for new strategic investments which could make a good start toward improving access, affordability and quality of child care in the state.
 Furthermore, there is strong parent demand and advocate momentum for making the state’s VPK program an option for more families.

-Employers are Stepping Up To Challenges in Child Care
+How Employers are Stepping Up To Challenges in Child Care

 In today’s challenging labor market, employers are seeking new ways to recruit and retain employees, and are increasingly adding child care and family-friendly benefits as a solution.